oVirt/ovirt-site/source/feature/sr-iov.html.md

 In order to connect a vNic directly to a VF of SR-IOV enabled nic the vNic's profile should be marked as a "passthrough" one.
 The properties that should be configured on the VF are taken from the vNic's profile/network (vlan tag, mtu, custom properties).
 Each SR-IOV enabled host-nic should have a definition of a set of networks that it is allowed to service.
 When starting the VM, its vNic will be directly connected to one of the free VFs on the host.
 But not all PFs are equivalent: the vNic is to be connected via a host-nic that has the vNic's network as one of its allowed networks.

-<b> Note: this feature is about exposing a virtualized (or VirtIO) vNic to the guest, and not about exposing the PCI device to it.
-This restriction is necessary for migration to be supported.</b>
+<b> Note: migration is supported only when exposing a virtualized (or VirtIO) vNic to the guest, and not when exposing the PCI device to it. </b>

 #### Affected Flows